 How Can an Employer in South Carolina Prevent Discrimination on the Basis of Sexual Orientation?

 As experienced labor lawyers in South Carolina, Gignilliat, Savitz & Bettis, LLP has a team of attorneys and staff ready to help employers prevent discriminatory conduct from occurring and, in the event of a claim, will help navigate and defend a discrimination claim.
 The EEOC provides a myriad of training and resources to aid employers in preventing unlawful discrimination.
-However, for more peace of mind and a plan tailored to your business, contact a seasoned employment attorney at Gignilliat, Savitz & Bettis, LLP to advise in training practices and personnel management to mitigate or eliminate workplace discrimination and make the workplace safer and more comfortable for all employees.
+However, for more peace of mind and a plan tailored to your business, contact a seasoned employment lawyer at Gignilliat, Savitz & Bettis, LLP to advise in training practices and personnel management to mitigate or eliminate workplace discrimination and make the workplace safer and more comfortable for all employees.